Polar Bears of Svalbard

 JUST THE POLAR BEARS AND US

-Svalbard has always had our interest, but the problem is that the amount of small ships available is very limited.
+Going to Svalbard to photograph polar bears has always had our interest, but the problem is that the amount of small ships available is very limited.
 Or you end up on a large boat with lots of other guests and tour groups.
 Not what we want!
 That is why we are very happy that we have been able to charter a small ship for an exclusive Squiver photo tour with a group of only 13 guests to Svalbard!
 Our main objective is to photograph polar bears in their natural surroundings, but we will also have the possibility to photograph whales, walrus, arctic fox and a large variety of sea birds.
 You will be traveling on the MS Malmö, which is a sister ship to both the MS Origo and MS Stockholm.

 The nice thing about photographing polar bears in Svalbard, is that you will be able to photograph polar bears with constantly changing surroundings.
 The landscape is mind blowing, and to see a polar bear in it, makes the picture so much more special than just in snow, or always with the same vegetation in your shots.
 This means you will end up with a lot of different images on this tour!